 - Swelling of the legs and ankles

 While these symptoms are usually caused by other illnesses, they may indicate the presence of kidney cancer.
-People who have any of these symptoms should see their urologist or family doctor as soon as possible.
+People who have any of these symptoms should see their primary care doctor or urologist as soon as possible.

-Once a diagnosis of renal cell cancer has been confirmed and the disease's stage determined, doctor and patient decide on a plan for treatment.
-Factors to consider in this decision include the patient's age and overall health, the extent to which the cancer has spread, and any other physical conditions that might affect the patient's survival.
+Once a diagnosis of renal cell cancer has been confirmed and the disease’s stage determined, the urologist and patient decide on a treatment plan.
+Factors to consider in this decision include the patient’s age and overall health, the extent to which the cancer has spread and any other physical conditions that might affect the patient’s survival.

 With tumors that have spread, surgical removal is often combined with biological or immunotherapy.
-Immunotherapy uses compounds produced by the body's disease-fighting system, or laboratory-produced copies of them, to kill cancer cells.
-Unfortunately kidney cancer is not responsive to most chemotherapy or radiation treatments.
+Immunotherapy uses compounds produced by the body’s disease-fighting system (immune system), or laboratory-produced copies of them, to kill cancer cells.
+Unfortunately, kidney cancer is not responsive to most chemotherapy or radiation treatments.
 However, there currently are several promising treatments that are in development for the treatment of advanced kidney cancer.